Kuruvilla Pandikattu: Death: Live It!

 The paradox of life is when we recognise the depth of life, we also experience the depth of death!

-Further, as human beings we need to take seriously the possibility of our own collective annihilation (Sixth Mass Extinction, Ecological Crises, etc.) or enhancement (Artificial Intelligence, Technological Singularity, Moral Creativity, etc.).
+Further, as human beings, we need to take seriously the possibility of our own collective annihilation (Sixth Mass Extinction, Ecological Crises, etc.) or enhancement (Artificial Intelligence, Technological Singularity, Moral Creativity, etc.).

 Dialogue: Ever Approachable, Never Attainable

 For him, Human life is a dialogical encounter, where we approach the other more and more, but never exhaustively.
-Ours is always an asymptotic relationship that keeps on growing and does not achieve the fullness.
+Ours is always an asymptotic relationship that keeps on growing and does not achieve its fullness.
 In a dialogical mode, we are in the process, collectively, of realising our own selves.
 It is a challenging and painstaking process, demanding acceptance (of the past mistakes), forgiveness and readiness to reconcile.

-Pandikattu considers the dialogical dimension of not only of religions, but also of the human existence.
-His second doctoral thesis on Bede Griffiths was published under the title"Dialog as Way of Life."
-He also took up issues in science-religion dialogue, which according to him is "not an option but an obligation" for the very survival of the human species, believing it called for radial commitment.
+Pandikattu considers the dialogical dimension not only to religions but also to human existence.
+His second doctoral thesis on Bede Griffiths was published under the title Dialog as Way of Life..
+He also took up issues in science-religion dialogue, which, according to him, is "not an option but an obligation" for the very survival of the human species, believing it called for radical commitment.
 Two main areas of his research are physical immortality and a viable or sustainable lifestyle.

-He is convinced that genuine and painful dialogue is the only way forward for human community.
+He is convinced that genuine and painful dialogue is the only way forward for the human community.

-From such a dialogical aspect the whole reality is dialogical.
+From such a dialogical aspect, the whole reality is dialogical.
 The infinite or God (also referred to as "The Reality") is our human life's enticing and elusive dimension.
 God is ever-approachable, but never attainable exhaustively.
 Like the horizon, which invites and recedes from us, God is always near and far at the same time.
 He bases this insight on scientific details like the lowest temperature reachable (t →0) and knowing that the beginning of Big Bang (T →0) is like the "horizon" which is never fully attainable.

-Pandikattu says that the dialogical reality is relational and at the same time paradoxical.
-The paradox of love is that when two people, who have accepted their own emptiness and recognize their own nothingness, affirm each other, there emerges authentic love that is infinite.
+Pandikattu says that the dialogical reality is relational and, at the same time, paradoxical.
+The paradox of love is that when two people who have accepted their own emptiness and recognize their own nothingness affirm each other, there emerges authentic love that is infinite.
 Thus, when one truly looks at reality and accepts its nothingness (even absurdity), there emerge traces of infinity.
 That is the paradoxical beauty of love and of our existence.

 Further, he pleads for a culture of dialogue between traditions, religions, nations and among science and religion.
 Without such dialogue, our human destiny is threatened.
 It is very challenging to enter into a dialogue with those who do not want it or are inimical to our world view, he acknowledges.
-Still he believes that dialogue is the only way of life for contemporary society.
+Still, he believes that dialogue is the only way of life for contemporary society.